prashant3286/Insight-of-the-given-url-using-NLP/README.md

-**We have taken a random website link [https://kathmandupost.com/national/2020/05/19/house-should-decide-whether-to-endorse-mcc-compact-says-oli] in order to find the topic of this newspaper article.**
+**I have taken a website link [https://kathmandupost.com/national/2020/05/19/house-should-decide-whether-to-endorse-mcc-compact-says-oli] in order to find the topic of this newspaper article.**

 ## Libraries used in the Task:
 1. NLTK